Article at a Glance

 Well, let’s put the ingredients through our 5 tests:

-- The Thorne product has a relatively high dose of Vitamin A (wish they would just leave it out), and they blend in beta carotene to offset the retinol.
+- The Thorne product has a relatively high dose of Vitamin A (wish they would just leave it out), but they do blend in beta carotene to offset the retinol.
 Despite the research linking beta carotene to increased risk of cancer in some groups of smokers (the same risk was not found in non and former smokers), the dose in the Thorne product is larger than in the smoker studies, which were in the range of 20-30mg.
-The Thorne product has about 60 mg of beta carotene alone, BUT try to find a multivitamin without Vitamin A, they all include it, so this issue is a wash.
+The Thorne product has about 60 mg of beta carotene alone, BUT in their defense, try to find a multivitamin without Vitamin A, they all include it, so this issue is a wash.
 Nevertheless, the B vitamin doses are more conservative and Thorne uses methyl B12 instead of the synthetic form, as well as methyl folate rather than folic acid, so some kudos are in order there.
 This discussion on dosing is part of the reason why it’s probably a good idea to cycle on and off of multivitamins (if you decide to take one at all).
 Valter Longo, head of longevity at USC in California recommends taking a multivitamin once or twice a week in his book the Longevity Diet.